Earthaven’s School of Integrated Living (SOIL) offers in-person and virtual tours of Earthaven. Book a tour today!

 Also, check our calendar for classes, events, and other tours.

 The campground is in a forested area near the village center.
-The campground has drinking water, a compost toilet, solar shower, and a tarped camp kitchen.
+The campground has drinking water, a compost toilet, propane-heated shower, and a tarped camp kitchen.
 The campground does not have electricity.
 Please bring your own food.
 Earthaven does not have facilities to serve food to the public.
 The campground is near the Council Hall for emergency phone calls.